 More information on HFE

 Human Factors Engineering in projects.
 IOGP Report 454, International Association of Oil and Gas Producers (IOGP, 2011).
 This report provides a practical, cost-effective and balanced approach to applying HFE on oil & gas projects.
 The report outlines how HFE is applied throughout the project lifecycle; provides examples of issues arising from a failure to address HFE; and describes typical HFE activities.
 Most of the guidance in this report is applicable to industries other than oil and gas.
+The Second Edition (June 2020) is free to download from here.

 Human factors integration – Implementation in the onshore and offshore industries.
 Research Report 001 (HSE, 2002).
 This aim of this document is to provide guidance for the integration of human factors principles into the onshore and offshore system design and development process.
 This document outlines some features of the approach taken by the UK and US defence industry to integrate human factors into the mainstream of system development.
 It also provides a checklist of questions that address whether the approach to system design and development adopts best practice in human factors.